ph7klw76/descriptor_generation/README.md

 ## Suggested repository layout

 The current script accepts explicit paths and does not require a fixed repository layout.
-For publication use, the following structure is recommended:

 ```text
 .
 ├── README.md